Automattic/vip-governance-plugin/README.md

 ### `vip-governance/v1/rules`

 This endpoint returns effective rules for an optional role and/or post type.
-The settings page uses it to preview merged rules.
+The settings page uses it only for the combined-rules preview; settings validation and parser warnings are rendered separately on the server.
 It is available only to users with the `manage_options` capability.

 Pass `role` and `postType` as query parameters.
 Each is optional, and supplied values must name a registered WordPress role or post type.
 If `role` is omitted, resolution uses the authenticated user's roles: